shihuade/Conformance-Test-Openh264/README.md

 	will be marked as passed and SHA1 string will be generated, otherwise, marked as unpassed and no SHA1 string for this test case in SHA1 table file(XXX.yuv_AllCases_SHA1_Table.csv)

--   The output of the test are those files in ./FinalResult, espectially the summary files named as XXX.Summary. and cases passed status in files named as XXX_AllCasesOutput.csv.And SHA1 table files can be found in folder  ./SHA1Table.
+-   The output of the test are those files in ./FinalResult, espectially the summary files named as XXX.Summary.log. and cases passed status in files named as XXX_AllCasesOutput.csv.And SHA1 table files can be found in folder  ./SHA1Table.
 	For those temp data generated during test, can be found ./AllTestData/xxx.yuv/